-Over the last three years, United-Guardian, Inc. has shrunk its earnings per share by 4.9% per year.
-Its revenue is down 19% over the previous year.
+Over the last three years, Gran Tierra Energy Inc. has shrunk its earnings per share by 118% per year.
+Its revenue is down 58% over the previous year.

 Given that shareholders haven't seen any positive returns on their investment, not to mention the lack of earnings growth, this may suggest that few of them would be willing to award the CEO with a pay rise.
-At the upcoming AGM, management will get a chance to explain how they plan to get the business back on track and address the concerns from investors.
+At the upcoming AGM, they can question the management's plans and strategies to turn performance around and reassess their investment thesis in regards to the company.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.